 While she was gone conducting along the Underground Railroad, her husband, John Tubman, took another wife.
 After he died, she also remarried.
 Her second husband, Nelson Davis, was much younger—at least 24 years—but he, too, predeceased her by many years.

-6. Harriet Tubman was the first woman to lead a U.S. military raid.
+6. Tubman was the first woman to lead a U.S. military raid.

-7. Harriet Tubman got some help from powerful friends—like William Seward.
+7. Tubman got some help from powerful friends—like William Seward.

-When the war was over, her giving didn’t stop.
+When the war was over, her generosity didn’t stop.
 Tubman pushed tirelessly for women’s suffrage.
-And though she always struggled financially, she was a woman of deep faith who shared what little she had, donating a piece of her property as a Home for the Aged serving elderly African Americans.
+And though she always struggled financially, she was a woman of deep faith who shared what little she had, donating a piece of her property as a home for elderly Black Americans.
 She wound up living there during her own later years, too.

-9. Harriet Tubman lived an extremely long life for her time.
+9. Tubman lived an extremely long life for her time.

-She died when she was around 93 years old (she is believed to have been born in about 1820), which means she lived an astonishingly long life for the time period, especially considering the physical strains she’d endured.
+Tubman died in 1913, when she was around 91 years old (she is believed to have been born in about 1822), which means she lived an astonishingly long life for the time period, especially considering the physical strains she’d endured.